 Provo Child Custody & Parent-Time Disputes

-Custody disputes in Provo often involve detailed scheduling realities.
+Child custody disputes in Provo often involve detailed scheduling realities.
 Families may coordinate school calendars within the Provo School District, university employment obligations, and commuting patterns along the I-15 corridor.

-Utah courts determine custody based on the best interests of the child.
-We assist parents with:
+Utah courts determine child custody based on the best interests of the child.

 • Parenting plan development

-• Joint vs. sole custody disputes
+• Joint vs. sole child custody disputes

 • Parent-time structure